How we define CSR

 Code of Conduct for Business Relationships

-I. Introduction
+1. Introduction

 GLOBAL CSR believes that the global market economy is crucial for achieving social, environmental and economic sustainability.
-We advise businesses in responsible business conduct; a prerequistite for realizing sustainability.
-We will not interfere with the free choice of our business relationships to determine, where they strategically would wish to contribute to sustainable development.
-However, we do expect our business relationships to avoid adverse impacts in relation to the key international principles defining social, environmental and economic sustainability; i.e. human rights (including labour rights), the environment, and corruption – or the areas referenced by the voluntary principles in the UN Global Compact.
+We advise businesses in responsible business conduct; a prerequisite for realizing sustainability.
+We will not interfere with the free choice of our Business Relationships (BR) to determine where they strategically would wish to contribute to sustainable development.

-II.
-Management Requirements
+1. Management Requirements

-• adverse impacts on the human rights stated in the International Bill of Human Rights, including the core labour rights from the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work;
+• Adverse impacts on the human rights stated in the International Bill of Human Rights, including the core labour rights from the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work;

-The areas mentioned above are hereinafter referred to as ‘the scope’
+The areas mentioned above are hereinafter referred to as ‘the Scope’.

-This includes the following actions:
+Implementation includes the following actions:

 II.I.
 Adopt a Policy Statement